 Jane Ellen Harrison was at 11 Mecklenburgh Street from 1922 —-1928 (included because the house was pulled down in 1961 to complete the northeast corner of WGH, the site is the comer with the No. 2 buttery).
 She was a formidable classical scholar and archaeologist who caused a lasting stir with her reinterpretation of Greek myths.
 Her works include Prolegomena to the Study of Greek Religion (1903), Tltemis (1912), Ancient Art and Ritual (1913).
 She has been described as heretical, humanist and feminist.
 When she retired from lecturing at Newnham, Cambridge, she and companion Hope Mirrlees moved to Mecklenburgh Street and spent their time doing translations from the Russian.

-Sir William Nicholson and son Ben, artists, at No.38, 1906-11 Sir William began his career as a book illustrator and poster designer, but switched to woodcuts and soon became known for his outstanding skill and innovation.
+Sir William Nicholson, Mabel Nicholson (neé Pryde) and their son Ben, artists, at No.38, 1906-11 Sir William began his career as a book illustrator and poster designer, but switched to woodcuts and soon became known for his outstanding skill and innovation.
 His portrait of queen Victoria became one of the most famous prints ever made.
 He was knighted in 1936.
+Pryde trained at the Bushey School of Art under the tutelage of Hubert von Herkomer.
+Here she met fellow student William Nicholson, whom she married in 1893.
 Abstract painter son Ben formed part of a triumvirate of artists, together with Barbara Hepworth and Henry Moore, which put British art on the map in the mid-20th century.

 John Masefield, Poet Laureate from 1930 -, No 18 from 1932-5.
 Author of Salt Sea Ballads (Sea Fever probably the mot famous), Reynard the Fox, etc.